Evaluation and the tension between generalization and particularity: The negotiation of supplementary child allowance in a collective firm

 There are, then, at least two coordinating forms that accomplish a compromise between the general and the particular.
 On one hand, the combination of evaluation devices with methods that can consider particularities and, on the other hand, valorizing devices that signify and remunerate value, but are void of concrete evaluation based on principles of equivalence.

-Boltanski and Thévenot’s economy of worth framework allows us to view organizations as structures that compromise multiple orders of worth.
+Boltanski and Thévenot’s economies of worth framework allows us to view organizations as structures that compromise multiple orders of worth.
 In this paper, the framework has been successfully applied to deal with normative tensions in organizations.
 However, the tensions that the framework is able to capture are limited to those that can be related to competing higher common goods.
-In the economy of worth framework, legitimacy is always related to a ‘rise to generality’.
+In the economies of worth framework, legitimacy is always related to a ‘rise to generality’.
 Considering particularity, in contrast, problematizes all attempts to establish equivalency between different particularities, which is the basis for any generalization.
 By analyzing the justification work accompanying the failed attempt to develop an evaluation device, this paper points to a different tension that organizations have to deal with, as well as a different compromise.
 The tension between the general and the particular is especially relevant to consider when studying valuation in organizations, since organizations have to create generalization and standardization in order to guarantee certainty and stability for coordination (Thévenot, 2001).
 This need for generalization can come into tension with considerations of particularity, as has been demonstrated in the case of the RCC negotiating supplementary child allowance.

 Evaluation can be a highly uncertain process: the final outcome as well as what exactly might constitute worth can be unclear.
 Evaluation can be made less uncertain and less costly if established evaluation devices are used.
 This paper analyzed the attempt to develop an evaluation device that was used to calculate fair supplementary child allowance in a collective based on radical democracy.
-To understand the process by which the collective tries to come to a shared understanding of a fair model to pay supplementary child allowance, this paper utilized Boltanski and Thévenot’s notion of the test.
+To understand the process by which the collective tries to come to a shared understanding of a fair model to pay supplementary child allowance, the paper utilized Boltanski and Thévenot’s notion of the test.
 By applying the test as heuristic framework, the analysis offers two insights relevant for the literature on test.
 First, the analysis shows that actors in situations of radical uncertainty do not necessarily follow a linear path from giving worth to its assessment.
 It is rather a discovery process in which people learn what their values imply and how they can be realized in practice.
 Second, in following the justification work to develop a fair model to pay supplementary child allowance, the analysis furthermore shows that even in a situation that is characterized by an imperative to justification, people might settle for solutions that are good enough, or ‘satisficing’.
 By bringing in a consideration of the tension between the general and the particular in evaluation practices, the paper thus contributes to studies of evaluation in contexts of moral complexity.